Future developments in Singapore: Khatib Nature Corridor

+Bukit Batok Nature Corridor

+Consisting of over 125 hectares of nature parks and 10 km of nature trails, the Bukit Batok Nature Corridor will link the existing Bukit Timah Nature Reserve to the upcoming Tengah Forest Corridor.
+Existing trails will be upgraded and enhanced, along with new nodes such as an exercise plaza, play area, and a rejuvenated stream.
+A new boardwalk and viewing deck over the existing quarry at Bukit Batok Nature Park are also part of the plan.
+Aside from Bukit Batok Nature Park, such enhancements will also be made at the existing Bukit Batok Town Park and the upcoming Bukit Batok Hillside Nature Park.

+Construction works is expected to begin in 2026 and completed in phases from 2028.

 Sungei Buloh Nature Park Network

 Announced on 19 August 2020, the upcoming Sungei Buloh Nature Park Network will become Singapore's second nature park network when completed.
 The nature park covers an area of more than 400 hectare and consists of the existing Sungei Buloh Wetland Reserve and Kranji Marshes, the upcoming Mandai Mangrove and Mudflat and Lim Chu Kang Nature Park, and other smaller nature areas.

 The 72.8 hectare Mandai Mangrove and Mudflat, formerly out of bounds to the public, will be refurbished with basic amenities such as a nature trail, bicycle racks, and bird hides for public access.
+Once completed, the nature park will be Singapore's third largest nature park after Chestnut and Dairy Farm Nature Parks.
+Featuring coastal trails and bird hides for bird observation, the Mandai Mangrove and Mudflat is expected to be opened in phases from 2028.

 The 18 hectare Lim Chu Kang Nature Park, formerly the Western Extension, will be linked up with the Lim Chu Kang mangroves and feature outdoor play areas.
-The 100-year-old Cashin House at the edge of the shore will also be reconstructed for educational purposes with new facilities such as an exhibition space, seminar rooms, and a seaview terrace.
+The century-old Cashin House at the edge of the shore will also be reconstructed for educational purposes with new facilities such as an exhibition space, seminar rooms, and a seaview terrace.
 The adjoining pier will also be refurbished.

-The entire network, boasting more than 15 km of nature trails, is expected to be opened by 2022 and will be connected to the Round-Island-Route.
+The entire network, boasting more than 15 km of nature trails, will be connected to the Round-Island-Route.

-Refurbishment of Registries of Civil and Muslim Marriages Building

-Announced on 11 March 2019, the 36-year-old Registries of Civil and Muslim Marriages (ROM and ROMM) building at Fort Canning will have its interior refurbished and modernised.
-Some of the proposed design concepts include the use of natural lighting in the solemnisation rooms, overhauling the waiting area with a central garden and additional smaller "intimate" waiting spaces, and installing interactive panels to educate to-be couples with relevant information on issues such as the Build-to-Order (BTO) flat application.
+Intergenerational Community Hub in Bedok North

+Set to be developed on the site of the former Kampong Chai Chee Community Centre, the new community hub will house facilities such as a communal kitchen for home-based businesses, therapy cat centre, community garden, multi-purpose hall, community podcast recording studio, and a co-working space.

+Jointly developed by the People's Association and City Sprouts, construction is expected to be completed by the end of 2025.